OKayInc/CoolPBX/readme.md

 It provides the functionality your business needs and brings carrier grade switching, and corporate-level phone system features to small, medium, and large businesses.

-In addition to providing all of the usual PBX functionality, CollPBX allows you to configure:
+In addition to providing all of the usual PBX functionality, CoolPBX allows you to configure:

 - Multi-Tenant
 - Unlimited Extensions